Skip to content ↓

 If you have already registered with CoolMilk, you will receive a payment request three weeks before your child’s fifth birthday.
 If you have not registered, do this online as soon as possible.

 Register and pay online at www.coolmilk.com/register by a Tuesday at 5pm for your child’s free milk to start the following week.
-Payment may be made online, over the phone, at a local PayPoint or by cheque in half-termly, termly or annual instalments.
+Payment may be made online, over the phone, at a local PayPoint or by cheque in half-termly, termly or annual installments.

 If you have any questions regarding school milk please visit www.coolmilk.com or contact Cool Milk directly on 0800 321 3248.